theodorewahle/workshop-ws-04-16-static-gen/README.md

 ---
 ```

+Now we have to go into our html and change the navigation...

 ### 2. Adding Posts

 * The process for adding new posts is very similar to that of sites, start by opening the the `_posts` folder.